eclipse-tractusx/tractusx-edc/docs/development/mock-edc.md

 ## 4. Request pipeline and the instrumentation API

-The Mock-Connector internally contains a pipeline of "recorded requests", much like mocked HTTP webservers, like Netty Mockserver or OkHttp MockWebServer.
+The Mock-Connector internally contains a pipeline of "recorded requests", much like mocked HTTP webservers, like WireMock or OkHttp MockWebServer.
 Out-of-the-box, that pipeline is empty, which means the Management API would always respond with an error like the following:

 ```json